jupozuelo/Software-Engineering/Project_Evaluation/Project_Evaluation.md

 ## Project Timeline

-*Figure 1: Gantt Chart (pre-Covid-19 pandemic) for Project*

 <p align="center">
   <img src="https://github.com/jupozuelo/Software-Engineering/blob/master/Project_Evaluation/Images/gantt.png" alt="Gantt">
 </p>

+*Figure 1: Gantt Chart (pre-Covid-19 pandemic) for Project*

-This Gantt Chart records the significant disruption and forced abandoning of some tasks as restrictions on time became greater, as elaborated on in the Reflective Discussion above.
-The Evaluation of group working practice outlined below discusses the reality of what this work load became, and the ways in which we adjusted to a new working environment.
+The Gantt Chart in Figure 1 records the significant disruption and forced abandoning of some tasks as time restrictions became greater.
+The prioritisation of tasks and discussion of this disruption can be found in the Reflective Discussion above.
+The evaluation of group working practice outlined in the section below discusses the impact of this altered work load, and the ways in which we adjusted to a new working environment.

 ## Evaluation of group working practice